 Significantly, however, Thomas presupposes that what can be known about human law may help illuminate other, less directly observable realities that go by the name "law," most notably the "higher" eternal and natural laws.
-The bases are presupposed to provide insight about those higher laws.
+While insights about human law can be applied to higher law only by analogy, they nevertheless are presupposed to provide insight about those higher laws.
 The bases for this assumption are that God reveals himself through his effects-through what he has made-and that these effects have varying degrees of perfection.
 As a result, the "lower" material things directly accessible to human perception reveal, albeit only by analogy, "higher" effects of God.